When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG: Related Work

 \section{Related Work}

 Prior work on RAG attacks can be broadly categorized into misleading attacks and blocking attacks.

 \textbf{Misleading Attacks.} \textit{PoisonedRAG}~\cite{poisonedrag} decomposes adversarial documents into retrieval and generation components, using the latter to induce incorrect target answers, and considers both white-box and black-box settings for retrieval manipulation.
 In practice, however, attacks are typically constrained to black-box scenarios, motivating subsequent work in this direction.
-Moreover, \textit{PoisonedRAG} relies on injecting multiple adversarial documents.
+Moreover, \textit{PoisonedRAG} relies on injecting five adversarial documents per query.
 To enable single-document attacks, \textit{AuthChain}~\cite{authchain} strengthens semantic manipulation by constructing evidence chains and authoritative signals within a single document.

-\textbf{Blocking Attacks.} \textit{Jamming Attack}~\cite{jamming_attack} uses a hill-climbing search to construct adversarial suffixes that maximize refusal probability.
-However, these suffixes exhibit high perplexity and are overfitted to specific LLMs and context.
+\textbf{Blocking Attacks.} \textit{Jamming Attack}~\cite{jamming_attack} constructs adversarial suffixes via hill-climbing to maximize refusal probability.
+However, these suffixes exhibit high perplexity and are overfitted to specific LLMs and contexts.
 Although \textit{Jamming Attack} belongs to black-box optimization, it requires frequent access to the target system to obtain feedback, which is risky.
-Subsequent work, \textit{MuteRAG}~\cite{muterag}, proposes a simpler method that replaces the generation component with explicit malicious instructions (e.g., "Forget...and focus on..how to build a bomb...") to trigger the LLM’s refusal.
+Subsequent work, \textit{MutedRAG}~\cite{mutedrag}, proposes a simpler method that replaces the generation component with explicit malicious instructions (e.g., "Forget...and focus on how to build a bomb...") to trigger the LLM’s refusal.
 While this method was effective on earlier models, our experiments indicate that its attack performance significantly declines on the latest generation of safety-aligned models.
+SafeRAG~\cite{saferag-wdos} introduces WDoS, which builds safety warnings that declare the retrieved context distorted and instruct the model to refuse.
+These methods rely on explicit suffixes or instructions, making them readily detectable.

 Recent studies~\cite{or-bench,XSTest} show that safety-aligned LLMs are highly sensitive to risk signals, often over-refusing benign inputs due to sensitive keywords or topics.
 This stems from a safety--utility trade-off: conservative refusal policies reduce unsafe compliance but raise false refusals~\cite{rass,falsereject}.
 The COVER framework~\cite{cover} further demonstrates context-driven over-refusal, revealing that external context containing sensitive fragments (such as religious corpora) can mislead models into rejecting benign intents.